 Prepare the Pie Crust:

 - You can use homemade or store-bought pie crust.
-If you decided to make your own crust, make it through step 4 according to my directions, tips, and pictures.
-Or use store-bought.
+If you decide to make your own crust, make it through step 4 according to my How to Make Pie Crust from Scratch recipe.

-- Roll out the pie crust into a 12-inch circle and transfer it to a 9-inch pie dish.
+- Roll out the pie dough into a 12-inch circle and transfer it to a 9-inch pie dish.
 Crimp the edges.
-Chill while the oven heats.
+Chill while you prepare the filling.

 - Preheat oven to 350º F (180º C).